QDsim: A user-friendly toolbox for simulating large-scale quantum dot devices: Formulation of the electrostatic model: charge stability diagrams

 Distinguishing between dot and gate properties, we express \( \mathbf{Q} \) , \( \mathbf{V} \) and $ \mathbf{C} $ as:

 The capacitance relation in Equation \eqref{eq:qcv} then becomes:

 The free energy function \( F \) of the system is given by:

-Assuming $\mathbf{Q}_D = e \mathbf{N}_D$, where \( e \) is the elementary charge with sign ($+1$ for holes, $-1$ for electrons), we can rewrite the free energy function in terms of $\mathbf{N}_D$ (the charge configuration that we want to obtain) and $\mathbf{V}_G$ (the gate voltages that we want to tune).
+Here $\mathbf{Q}_D = q \mathbf{N}_D$, where $ q $ is the unit charge of the carriers.
+For electrons, $ q = -e $ and for holes, $ q = +e $, with $ e $ being the absolute value of the elementary charge ($ e = 1.602 \times 10^{-19} $ Coulombs).
+We can rewrite the free energy function in terms of $\mathbf{N}_D$ (the charge configuration that we want to obtain) and $\mathbf{V}_G$ (the gate voltages that we want to tune).
 Omitting gate self-energies, we rewrite the free energy from Equation \eqref{eq:freeEnergy} as

-For the remainder of the paper, we will adopt units such that \( |e| = 1 \), and define the charging-energy matrix \( \mathbf{E}_C = \mathbf{C}^{-1}_{DD} \).
+For the remainder of the paper, we will adopt units such that \( |q|= e = 1 \), and define the charging-energy matrix \( \mathbf{E}_C = \mathbf{C}^{-1}_{DD} \).
 It is worth noting that we will need to take into account the sign of the charge, which will be negative for electrons, and positive for holes simulations.